utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/installing-running-newman.md

 You can also pass a collection as a URL by [sharing](/docs/collaborating-in-postman/sharing/#sharing-postman-entities) it.

-Your collection probably uses environment variables.
-To provide an accompanying set of [environment variables](/docs/sending-requests/managing-environments/), export the template from Postman and run them with the `-e` flag.
+If your collection uses environment variables, you must provide a set of [environment variables](/docs/sending-requests/managing-environments/) used in your collection.
+Export the template from Postman and run them with the `-e` flag.

 ```bash
 $ newman run https://www.postman.com/collections/cb208e7e64056f5294e5 -e dev_environment.json